docsbydesign/piClinic_API_sample/README.md

 1. Open the request and click **Send**.
 2. Review the parameters and the response to get to know the API.
+3. Experiment by changing the parameters and view the results.

 **Remember** that the piClinic API requires a valid session token to access most of its resources so the `Open a piClinic session` request must be sent